Sagacify/sqs-handler/README.md

 **detroyBatch(receiptHandle)**

-Equivalent of [AWS.SQS.deleteMessageBatch](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#deleteMessageBatch-property) with automatique composition.
+Equivalent of [DeleteMessageBatchCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/sqs/command/DeleteMessageBatchCommand) with automatique composition.

 *Options differences:*

- - entries[].QueueUrl: useless, SqsHandler.queueUrl will be used instead
+ - entries[].QueueUrl: useless, SQSHandler.queueUrl will be used instead
- - entries[].VisibilityTimeout: SqsHandler.visibilityTimeout will be used instead
+ - entries[].VisibilityTimeout: SQSHandler.visibilityTimeout will be used instead
- - entries[].WaitTimeSeconds: SqsHandler.waitTimeSeconds will be used instead
+ - entries[].WaitTimeSeconds: SQSHandler.waitTimeSeconds will be used instead

  *Response differrences:*

 (None)

-- sendBatch(entries) equivalent of AWS.SQS.sendMessageBatch with automatique composing
+- sendBatch(entries) equivalent of SQSClient.sendMessageBatch with automatique composing
-- destroy(receiptHandle) fully equivalent of AWS.SQS.deleteMessage
+- destroy(receiptHandle) fully equivalent of SQSClient.deleteMessage
-- destroyBatch(entries) fully equivalent of AWS.SQS.deleteMessageBatch
+- destroyBatch(entries) fully equivalent of SQSClient.deleteMessageBatch

 Only message related operations have been implemented.
 For queue related operations use directly the SQS instance.